vince15dk/blockchain/README.md

 ```
 Get /mine
 ```
-* On any port of url, this will generate mining process and successfully add the block on each node, committing all transactions on pending
+* Carrying a succesful mining process as committing all of the transactions

 <br/>
 Browser

 ```
-Get /consensus
+Get //localhost:{{new port}}/consensus
 ```
-* When a new node added with different port, this will copy all of the transaction history, blocks, and nodes to the new node
+* Add the past record of all blockchains to the new node and share the current state of other nodes
-* before making this, make sure to chain the new node, executing "/localhost:3001/register-and-broadcast-node" beforehand
+* Make sure to register a new node to other nodes beforhand, executing "/localhost:3001/register-and-broadcast-node"

 <br/>